Fox Professing

 Hare-Mustin, Rachel T., & Marecek, Jeanne.
 (1990).
 Making a Difference: Psychology and the Construction of Gender.
 New Haven, CT: Yale University Press.

 Kitzinger, Celia.
 (1997).
 Lesbian and Gay Psychology: A Critical Analysis.
 Chapter in D. Fox & I. Prilleltensky (Eds.), Critical Psychology: An Introduction.
-London: Sage Publications.
+London: Sage.

 Kornegger, P. (1979).
 Anarchism: The Feminist Connection.
 In H. J. Ehrlich et al. (Eds.), Reinventing Anarchy.
 London: Routledge & Kegan Paul.